SuperOfficeDocs/superoffice-docs/docs/webtools/index.md

 ![x][img2]

-Basically, whatever client we work against (Web or Windows), that client should be the one who “owns” NetServer and _thus the database schema._ This way there’s no overlap or redundancy in components or responsibilities.
+Basically, whatever client we work against (Web or Windows), that client should be the one who "owns" NetServer and _thus the database schema._ This way there’s no overlap or redundancy in components or responsibilities.
 MailLink doesn’t bring along its own NetServer and avoids causing compatibility issues.

 ## The consequences for MailLink

 Because it doesn’t ship its own NetServer fewer files should be copied to the MailLink installation folder.

-The Windows client installer will also install *one* extra file into the client folder: SuperOffice.MailLink.WinClient.dll. **This file must be present for this new MailLink to enable “Windows mode”** (which means it will not work with older versions of the Windows client).
+The Windows client installer will also install *one* extra file into the client folder: SuperOffice.MailLink.WinClient.dll. **This file must be present for this new MailLink to enable "Windows mode"** (which means it will not work with older versions of the Windows client).
 If this file is not found, only web support is available.

 ## The consequences for WebTools